-Currently, deep neural network architectures are the method of choise for learning-based computer vision, speech recognition and natural language processing tasks.
+Currently deep neural network architectures are the method of choise for learning-based computer vision, speech recognition and natural language processing tasks.

 They have also achieved great performances in emotion recognition challenges and contests [23] [14] [13] [8].
-Moreover, end-to-end architectures, i.e. networks that are trained, tested and subsequently utilized as systems applied on the raw input data, seem very promising for implementing platforms that can reach the market and be easily used by customers and users.
+Moreover, end-to-end architectures, i.e., networks designed - trained, tested and subsequently used - as whole systems, accepting the raw input data and learning to produce the desired outputs, seem very promising for implementing platforms that can reach the market and be easily used by customers and users.